How to use Japanese hiking app YAMAP (English guide)

 For the moment we’ll be assuming that you already have a mountain in mind that you want to climb.
 So first let’s click on the second menu button from the left (さがす) to search for a mountain.

-Once you type in the mountain you are looking for - this step seems to work in both English and Japanese - it will probably return a lot of results, since mountains aren't that uniquely named in Japan.
-You might have to scroll a bit to find the one you are looking for (it'll be easier if you already know its elevation or the prefecture it's in).
+Once you type in the mountain you are looking for - this step seems to work in both English and Japanese - it will probably return a lot of results, since mountains aren’t that uniquely named in Japan.
+It’s useful if you know the elevation of the mountain or which prefecture it’s in, as this will help you narrow down your search.

 Once you’ve picked the mountain, you’ll get to see the mountain on a map - if you know the general area of where the mountain is, this also helps you verify that you’ve found the right one!